Menu

 Michael van der Watt, Chief Medical Officer

-Picture of Michael Van der Watt, Medical DirectorMichael joined the trust in 2011 as a consultant cardiologist becoming divisional director of medicine a year later.
-He was appointed as the trust's chief medical officer in April 2013.
+Michael Van der Watt, Medical DirectorMichael joined the trust in 2000 as a consultant cardiologist, becoming divisional director of medicine in 2012, and was then appointed as the trust's chief medical officer in April 2013.

 He initially qualified in Cape Town, South Africa, and specialised in internal medicine at Groote Schuur Hospital, Cape Town.
 Michael immigrated to the UK in 1995 to specialise in cardiology, and has developed his particular interests in interventional cardiology, echocardiography, and pacemaker implantation.